Introduction for Functional Report of Stock Exchange

 - Facilitates Bank Lending: Banks quickly know the prices of quoted securities.
 They offer loans to customers against corporate securities.
 This gives convenience to the owners of securities.

 Conclusion for Functional Report of Stock Exchange:

 These tools and methods are simple and should be viewed as the only tool in a toolset to manage your stock or retirement portfolio.
-Of course, you should do your own research and make sure to come up with additional methods.
-The reason for me writing this article is for the average retail investor to begin to take control of their financial future and use the same tools that the large hedge funds and banks use to make money from the stock market.
+Of course, you should do your research and make sure to come up with additional methods.
+The reason for me writing this article is for the average retail investor to begin to take control of their financial future and use the same tools that the significant hedge funds and banks use to make money from the stock market.
 I wish everyone reading this the best of luck investing.

 You can make a lot of money investing in stocks or trading in the stock market, but it is not something for the new investors.
-Care must be taken when it comes to stock investments. … In investing, the riskier the investment the bigger the chance of making more money
+Care must be taken when it comes to stock investments. … In investing, the riskier the investment, the bigger the chance of making more money

 Deciding which stock to buy, or which kinds of stocks to buy, requires you to consider your goals in life, your age, your cash needs, future cash needs you might have (retirement, college, etc.), your tax situation, the nature of your other investments and how much risk you’re willing to take.
 That’s a lot to consider, which is why financial advisors come in handy for investors wondering what to do.